Club: Lech Poznan & Warta Poznan | Opening: 1980 | Capacity: 43,269 seats

 History and description

 INEA Stadion, previously known as Stadion Miejski, opened in 1980 after a construction period of 12 years.
-It officially opened on the 23rd of August 1980 with a match between Lech and Motor Lublin (1-1).
+It officially opened on 23 August 1980 with a match between Lech and Motor Lublin (1-1).

-Three years later, Stadion Miejski recorded its highest attendance when 45,000 people attended a match between Lech and Widez Łódź.
-As the capacity of the stands was significantly smaller than this, this meant that a large number of people were watching the game from the edge of the pitch.
+Three years later, Stadion Miejski recorded its highest attendance when 45,000 people attended a match between Lech and Widez Lodz.
+As the official capacity of the stands was much smaller than this, this meant that a large number of people were watching the game from the edge of the pitch.

 Stadion Miejski at that time was bowl-shaped with stands on three sides.
 It was built on top of large earth embankments.
 One of its most characteristic features were the 56-metre high floodlights that got installed in 1986.